WallaceIT/wallaceit.github.io/embedded-linux-journey/embedded-linux-journey.md

-# A Beagleplay journey
+# An embedded Linux journey

 ## Introduction

-This work will detail the integration activities performed on a chosen hardware platform for a specific use case, with a particular focus on boot-time optimization.
+This work will detail the integration activities performed on an embedded Linux running on a chosen hardware platform for a specific use case, with a particular focus on boot-time optimization.
 All the steps will be documented, including mistakes, dead paths and wrong choices, in the hope they can serve as a guide for whoever will be doing the same job.

 ### Disclaimer